 Word Everyday meaning Meaning in science solid It's hard like a brick.
 Has fixed shape and fixed volume. states of matter States in a country Different forms of matter - solids, liquids and gases

-■ Explain that some everyday words have different meanings when used in Science - it is very important to recognize these differences in word use in the English language.
+Explain that some everyday words have different meanings when used in Science - it is very important to recognize these differences if it is used in the English language.

 Maria's Special Mango Drink